microsoft/PubSec-Info-Assistant/README.md

     ---|---
     **text-embedding-ada-002** | current version
 * **Azure account permissions**:
-  * Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
-If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and [deploy to that existing group](#existing-resource-group).
+  * Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner) on the subscription.
   * Your Azure account also needs `Microsoft.Resources/deployments/write` permissions on the subscription level.
   * Your Azure account also needs `microsoft.directory/applications/create` and `microsoft.directory/servicePrincipals/create`, such as [Application Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#application-administrator) Entra built-in role.
 * **To have accepted the Azure AI Services Responsible AI Notice** for your subscription.
 If you have not manually accepted this notice please follow our guide at [Accepting Azure AI Service Responsible AI Notice](./docs/deployment/accepting_responsible_ai_notice.md).
-* **Have [Visual Studio Code](https://code.visualstudio.com/) installed** on your development machine.
-This will better enable authentication to your Azure Subscription.
+* (Optional) Have [Visual Studio Code](https://code.visualstudio.com/) installed on your development machine.
+If your Azure tenant and subscription have conditional access policies or device policies required, you may need to open your Codespace in VS Code to satisfy the required polices.

 ## Deployment